Bed Bugs Are Real…

 What Are The Signs of Bed Bugs?

 Typically, the first sign of a bed bug infestation is the appearance of small brownish or reddish dots on bed linens and mattresses.
 These are bed bug droppings and blood spots.
 Eggs and molted skins may also be visible.
-Also, heavy infestations may result in an odor described as “buggy” or sweetish smelling.
-Bed bug “bites” (actually entry points of their blood-drawing beaks) often result in red, itchy welts (red dots with a lighter red ring around them).
-Bed bugs feed on any bare skin exposed while sleeping (face, neck, shoulders, arms, hands, etc.).
+Heavy infestations may result in an odor described as “buggy” or sweetish smelling.
+Bed bug “bites” (actually entry points of their blood-drawing beaks) often result in red, itchy welts, which appear as red dots with a lighter red ring around them.
+Bed bugs feed on any bare skin exposed while sleeping, such as the face, neck, shoulders, arms, hands, etc.

 Where Do Bed Bugs Hide?

 Bed bugs are able to crawl into very small crevices in and around human environments.
 They do not have nests like ants or bees, but they do tend to congregate in habitual hiding places.
 These hiding places include:

 - Wood trims

 How Do I Get Rid Of Bed Bugs?